bar771/StackOverflow_Scraper/README.md

 # StackOverflow_Scraper

-Scrap users profiles from stackoverflow.com and save them localy into a db file.
+Scrap users profiles from stackoverflow.com and save them locally into a db file.